-There’s are plenty of great apps on the Oculus Store for Quest, but did you know you can download games, experiences, and useful tools from an entirely different library?
+There’s are plenty of great apps on the Quest Store, but did you know you can download games, experiences, and useful tools from an entirely different library?
 With SideQuest, you can expand your horizons with unofficial mods, tools, and indie gems of all sorts, both paid and free.
 Find out how (and why) with this handy dandy guide.

-SideQuest has an awesome library of content, including cool multiplayer games, mods for games you already own on Quest such as Beat Saber, and tools that can let you do things Oculus could never dream of allowing you to do.
+SideQuest has an awesome library of content, including cool multiplayer games, mods for games you already own on Quest such as Beat Saber, and tools that can let you do things Meta doesn’t always allow.

 What you’ll need:

 - Quest or Quest 2